comparebasic/caneka/README.md

 The Glass-Bottom-Boat of Programming Language Runtimes.

 ## Overview

-What could you do if you know what happened between your programming language and the hardware?
+What could you do if you knew what happened between your programming language and the hardware?

 Caneka is a full-stack + web-server + database replacement for a web